PhD in Food and Hospitality Systems

 Comprehensive Examination Process

 The comprehensive examination must be completed at least seven months prior to the dissertation research defense.
 Students must be enrolled in order to take this exam and MU must officially be in session.
-This examination is designed to measure the student's knowledge of food science, hospitality management, agricultural systems management and related areas.
-In addition, students are expected to demonstrate the ability to think clearly and critically and to express themselves adequately in both written and spoken English.
+This examination is comprised of a written and an oral portion, and is designed to measure the student's knowledge of food science, hospitality management, agricultural systems technology and related areas.
+In addition, students are expected to demonstrate the ability to think clearly and critically, and to express themselves adequately in both written and spoken English.
 After completion of the written exam, the student, in consultation with the major advisor and Doctoral Degree Program Committee should schedule the oral exam.
 The oral exam is designed to determine whether the student can think clearly on their feet and express themselves well in English.
-The student will be expected to defend their answers on the written portion of the comprehensive exam as well as any other areas the committee wishes to explore.
+During the oral exam, the student will be expected to defend their answers on the written portion of the comprehensive exam as well as any other related areas the committee wishes to explore.
 Both the written and oral sections of the Comprehensive Exam must be completed within one month.
 For the Comprehensive Exam to be completed successfully, the student's Doctoral Degree Program Committee must vote to pass the student on both the written and oral sections of the exam with no more than one dissenting or abstaining vote.
 Students who fail the Comprehensive Exam may not retake the exam for at least 12 weeks.
 Failure to pass two Comprehensive Exam automatically prevents candidacy.
-Results of the Comprehensive Exam (D3 form) with signatures from all committee members must be turned in to the FHS Graduate Program Coordinator for submission to the Office of Graduate Studies.
+Results of the Comprehensive Exam (D3 form) with signatures from all committee members must be turned in to the FHS Graduate Program Coordinator for submission to the Graduate School.

-A final copy of the dissertation must be submitted to the MU Office of Graduate Studies electronically.
+A final copy of the dissertation must be submitted to the MU Graduate School electronically.
 A bound hard copy must be submitted to the FHS Graduate Program.

-Applicants are required to meet two sets of minimum qualifications for admission: the requirements of the PhD in Food and Hospitality Systems Graduate Program and the minimum requirements of the Office of Graduate Studies.
+Applicants are required to meet two sets of minimum qualifications for admission: the requirements of the Ph.D. in Food and Hospitality Systems Graduate Program and the minimum requirements of the Graduate School.
 Because requirements vary, you must refer to the degree program's graduate admission page to learn about specific admission criteria, application deadlines, eligibility and application process.
-Your application materials will be reviewed by both the Office of Graduate Studies and the degree program to which you've applied before official admission to the University of Missouri.
+Your application materials will be reviewed by both the Graduate School and the degree program to which you've applied before official admission to the University of Missouri.